dendibakh/perf-book/chapters/18-Appendix/Appendix-A.md

 In Linux, one can increase process priority using the `nice` tool.
 By increasing the priority process gets more CPU time, and the Linux scheduler favors it more in comparison with processes with normal priority.
 Niceness ranges from `-20` (highest priority value) to `19` (lowest priority value) with the default of `0`.

-Notice in the previous example, execution of the benchmarked process was interrupted by the OS more than 100 times.
-If we increase process priority by run the benchmark with `sudo nice -n -N`:
+Notice in the previous example, that the execution of the benchmarked process was interrupted by the OS more than 100 times.
+If we increase process priority by running the benchmark with `sudo nice -n -N`:
 ```bash
 $ perf stat -r 10 -- sudo nice -n -5 taskset -c 1 a.exe
     0   context-switches
     0   cpu-migrations
 ```
-Notice the number of context-switches gets to `0`, so the process received all the computation time uninterrupted.
+Notice the number of context switches gets to `0`, so the process received all the computation time uninterrupted.

 ## Filesystem Cache {.unnumbered .unlisted}

 Usually, an area of main memory is assigned to cache the file system contents, including various data.
 This reduces the need for an application to go all the way down to the disk.
-Here is an example of how file system cache can affect the running time of simple `git status` command:
+Here is an example of how the file system cache can affect the running time of a simple `git status` command:

 ```bash
 # clean fs cache